chiranjeevH/Business-Data-Analytics/README.md

 To use this project, follow these steps:

+To use this project, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/your-username/CDR-Analysis.git`.
+1. Clone the repository to your local machine using `git clone https://github.com/chiranjeevH/CDR-Analysis.git`.

-2. Install the required Python libraries by running `pip install -r requirements.txt`.
+2. Install the required Python libraries by running `pip install -r requirements.txt`, which includes `pandas` and `collections`.

 3. Prepare your CDR data files and ensure they are placed in the appropriate directory.

 4. Execute the Python program by running `python cdr_analysis.py` and follow the on-screen instructions.

 5. After the analysis is complete, the Power BI dashboard file will be generated and can be opened using Power BI Desktop.

+## License

+This project is licensed under the corp: Tectum Technologies PVT LTD.